Broncho Billy Anderson: Personal life and death

 For the last years of his life, Anderson lived at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
 In his later years, his legs were paralyzed as the result of a back injury that occurred while he was making a film.

 He died of a heart attack in 1971 at the age of 90, at a Braewood sanitarium in South Pasadena, California.

+He was cremated, his ashes previously went placed at the Chapel of the Pines vault that was not accessible to the public.

 Legacy

 In 1918, Albert Levering drew a celebrity comic, Broncho Billy, based on the Hollywood western star.

 Anderson was honored posthumously in 1998 with his image on a U.S. postage stamp.
 In 2002, he was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
 For the past nine years, Niles (now part of Fremont), California, site of the western Essanay Studios, has held an annual "Broncho Billy Silent Film Festival."

 Anderson has a motion pictures star on the Hollywood Walk of Fame at 1651 Vine Street in Hollywood.

 A Chicago Park District park, not far from the site of the Chicago Essanay Studio lot, was named Broncho Billy Park in his honor.

 On March 21, 2018, a historical roadside marker was dedicated in Little Rock, Arkansas, across the street from his birthplace, 713 Center Street.
 The marker was donated by the Jewish American Society for Historic Preservation in cooperation with the Niles Essanay Silent Film Museum and Little Rock's First United Methodist Church.